Stream Processing

 SQL:

-SQL CREATE PIPEPLUGIN example
+CREATE PIPEPLUGIN IF NOT EXISTS example

 AS 'edu.tsinghua.iotdb.pipe.ExampleProcessor'